mehtav23/node-postgres/README.md

 # node-postgres
-Fetching data through axios and inserting in postgres
+Fetching data using axios and inserting in postgres